oruamdalo/save_federicaeu/README.md

 [ ] - Automatically retrive cookies from login (now they are hardcoded) [ ] - Some mechanism to save already processed and downloaded courses [ ] - Better error management
+[ ] - Get Quiz pages (they are interactive, I don't how and if I'll do it)